artmg/lubuild/help/configure/VM-GPU-Passthrough.md

 so the main hosting desktop will not be able to use it.
 Physically the main desktop will be plugged into the onboard graphics controller.

-QEMU is used to run virtual machine "guests" on this host desktop IOMMU is the hardware mapping technology that allows passthrough VFIO is the PCI passthrough technique recommended with QEMU
+* QEMU is used to run virtual machine "guests" on this host desktop
+* IOMMU is the hardware mapping technology that allows passthrough
+* VFIO is the PCI passthrough technique recommended with QEMU

-Note that if I was going to do this all over again, I would probably choose to use virtlib and virt-manager (maybe qt version) as a nicer front end
+Note that if I was going to do this all over again, I would probably choose to use virtlib and virt-manager (maybe qt version) as a nicer front end to QEMU.

 ### Prepare